Iglesia ni Cristo: Felix Manalo

 Grand Evangelical Rally (Malaking Pamamahayag) of the Iglesia Ni Cristo aimed to attract new members.

+Completed in 1954, the Iglesia Ni Cristo (INC) Lokal ng Cubao in Quezon City is the first major chapel designed by Filipino Architect Carlos A. Santos-Viola for the INC. It is believed to have inspired future designs of INC chapels all over the Philippines.

 International expansion

+The INC Lokal ng Palanan, formerly known as the INC Lokal ng Makati, was formed as a congregation in 1955 by members from INC locales in Pasay and Manila.
+After being destroyed by fire, the current structure was rehabilitated and rededicated in 2011, becoming one of the first edifices in the Philippines to exhibit the modern architectural design of INC chapels.

+The INC Lokal ng Bago Bantay, completed on 4 December 1964, is currently the only INC chapel located along EDSA, a major thoroughfare in the Philippines.

 While Felix Manalo during his lifetime was convinced on keeping the INC as exclusively Filipino, a reinterpretation and change in doctrine regarding Isaiah 43:5 prompted the INC to expand to the Western world, or what INC doctrine called the "Far West" (Malayong Kanluran).
-However, it must also be noted that this region geographically speaking would have been farther east of the Philippines.
+However, it must also be noted that this region, geographically speaking, would have been farther east of the Philippines instead of west.
 Still, the global expansion pushed through.
-It would be on July 27, 1968 when Eraño Manalo officiated the inaugural worship service of the church in Ewa Beach, Honolulu, Hawaii—the first mission of the INC outside the Philippines.
+It would be on 27 July 1968, when Eraño Manalo officiated the inaugural worship service of the church in Ewa Beach, Honolulu, Hawaii—the first mission of the INC outside the Philippines.
 The following month, INC established the San Francisco congregation.
 INC reached Europe through the United Kingdom in 1971 and Canada in 1973.
 INC established its first congregation in South Africa in 1978.
-INC established congregations in Rome, Italy, on July 27, 1994; Jerusalem, Israel, on March 31, 1996; and Athens, Greece, on May 10, 1997.
-In 1998, INC has established 543 congregations and missions in 74 countries outside the Philippines.
+INC established congregations in Guantánamo Bay, Cuba, in 1990; Rome, Italy, on 27 July 1994; Jerusalem, Israel, on 31 March 1996; and Athens, Greece, on 10 May 1997.
+In 1998, INC established 543 congregations and missions in 74 countries outside the Philippines.

-During the 1970s, INC boasted to have around 2,500 congregations.
+During the 1970s INC boasted of having around 2,500 congregations.
 INC started operating a radio station in 1969; its first television program aired in 1983.
-The Ministerial Institute of Development, renamed as "Iglesia ni Cristo (Church Of Christ) School for Ministers", was founded in 1974 in Quiapo, Manila, and moved in Quezon City in 1978.
+The Ministerial Institute of Development, renamed as "Iglesia ni Cristo (Church of Christ) School for Ministers", was founded in 1974 in Quiapo, Manila, and moved to Quezon City in 1978.
 In 1971, the INC Central Office building was built in Quezon City.
 In 1984, the 7,000-seat Central Temple was added to the complex.
 The Tabernacle, a multipurpose tent-like building that can accommodate up to 4,000 people, was finished in 1989.
-The complex also includes the New Era University, a tertiary education institution run and managed by the INC. Eraño G. Manalo died on August 31, 2009.
+The complex also includes the New Era University, a tertiary education institution run and managed by the INC. Eraño G. Manalo died on 31 August 2009.
 His son, Eduardo V. Manalo, succeeded him as executive minister upon his death.